 Too many times, the natural process of aging is blamed for troublesome symptoms.
-How many times have you heard someone refer to their age as the reason for their forgetfulness or their insomnia?
+How often have you heard someone refer to their age as the reason for their forgetfulness or insomnia?

 Perhaps you have blamed your fatigue as an unavoidable part of getting older.
 Unless you know you have a disease or a condition that could be responsible for any new symptoms, you shouldn’t be so quick to write them off as a natural part of the aging process.

 Thyroid disease could be responsible for a number of symptoms that are often attributed to other conditions.
-However, because symptoms such as sweating, insomnia, weight gain and anxiety can also be the result of ovarian dysfunction as you move into menopause, narrowing the cause down can be challenging.
+However, because symptoms such as sweating, insomnia, weight gain, and anxiety can also result from ovarian dysfunction as you move into menopause, narrowing the cause down can be challenging.

 Any new or otherwise unexplained symptoms deserve a more thorough check.
 Below are a few thyroid symptoms that could indicate your thyroid is not working correctly.

-Feeling anxious and jittery — especially when you can’t identify a trigger — could be a sign that your thyroid is making too much TH.
+Feeling anxious and jittery — especially when you can’t identify a trigger — could signify that your thyroid is making too much TH.
 This can result in your body being inundated with the message that it needs to be on overdrive.

 If you have hyperthyroidism, you could experience an increase in your appetite that might leave you feeling hungry nearly all the time.
-In spite of your voracious appetite, though, you might notice very little change in your weight.
+Despite your voracious appetite, you might notice very little change in your weight.
 This is hyperthyroidism, which can offset any extra calories you ingest.

 Too little TH coursing through your body can result in changes in both your sense of taste and your sense of smell.
 For many people, the changes are so significant they sap any enjoyment food brings.

 If you’ve noticed changes in your skin, hair, and nails, it could be because your thyroid hormone levels are being dialed back.
-Dry and itchy skin, as well as brittle nails, could be due to your body’s metabolism slowing down.
+Dry and itchy skin and brittle nails could be due to your body’s metabolism slowing down.
 This is caused by hypothyroidism.

 According to the Thyroid Awareness website, more than 30 million people have a thyroid disease.
 Even more startling is that about half of those are estimated to be undiagnosed and suffering in silence.

 If you have any of the above thyroid symptoms, make an appointment with your doctor for a thyroid evaluation.
-While you’re at the doctor’s office, your medical provider will likely perform an examination of this butterfly-shaped organ that’s located in your neck.
-You’ll also need to have a simple blood test that measures your TSH, T4 and T3 levels.
+While you’re at the doctor’s office, your medical provider will likely examine this butterfly-shaped organ that’s located in your neck.
+You’ll also need a simple blood test that measures your TSH, T4, and T3 levels.